S. Rao Kosaraju: Education

+Career

 In 1978, he wrote a paper describing a method to efficiently compute strongly connected members of a directed graph, a method later called Kosaraju's algorithm.
 Along with Paul Callahan, he published many articles on efficient algorithms for computing the well-separated pair decomposition of a point set.
 His research efforts include efficient algorithms for pattern matching, data structure simulations, universal graphs, DNA sequence assembly, derandomization and investigations of immune system responses.

 In 1995, he was inducted as a Fellow of the Association for Computing Machinery.
 He is also a fellow of the IEEE.
 A common saying at Johns Hopkins University, "At some point, the learning stops and the pain begins." has been attributed to him.
 There used to be a shrine in the CS Undergraduate Lab in his honour.